 Organ and Tissue Donation.
-We may release your medical information to organizations that handle organ procurement or organ, eye or tissue transplantation or to an organ donation bank, as necessary to facilitate organ or tissue donation and transplantation.
+We may disclose your PHI to organizations that handle organ procurement or organ, eye or tissue transplantation or to an organ donation bank, as necessary to facilitate organ or tissue donation and transplantation.

 Law Enforcement.
-We may disclose your PHI if asked to do so by a law enforcement official: (i) in response to a court order, subpoena, warrant, summons or similar process; (ii) to identify or locate a suspect, fugitive, material witness, or missing person; (iii) about the victim of a crime if, under certain limited circumstances, we are unable to obtain the person’s agreement; (iv) about a death we believe may be the result of criminal conduct; (v) about criminal conduct at the facility; and (vi) in emergency circumstances, not occurring on the premises, to report a crime; the location of the crime or victims, or the identity, description or location of the person who committed the crime.
+We may disclose your PHI to law enforcement: (i) in response to a court order, subpoena, warrant, summons or similar process; (ii) to identify or locate a suspect, fugitive, material witness or missing person; (iii) about the victim of a crime if, under certain limited circumstances, we are unable to obtain the person’s agreement; (iv) about a death we believe may be the result of criminal conduct; (v) about criminal conduct at our premises; and (vi) in emergency circumstances, not occurring on the premises, to report a crime; the location of the crime or victims or the identity, description or location of the person who committed the crime.

 Coroners, Medical Examiners and Funeral Directors.
 We may disclose your PHI to a coroner or medical examiner.
 This may be necessary, for example, to identify a deceased person or determine the cause of death.
 We may also release PHI to funeral directors as necessary to carry out their duties.

 Inmates.
-If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may release medical information about you to the correctional institution or law enforcement official, if necessary (i) for the institution to provide you with health care; (ii) to protect your health and safety or the health and safety of others; or (iii) for the safety and security of the correctional institution.
+If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may disclose our PHI to the correctional institution or law enforcement official, if necessary (i) for the institution to provide you with health care; (ii) to protect your health and safety or the health and safety of others or (iii) for the safety and security of the correctional institution.

 Third Parties.
 We may disclose your PHI to third parties with whom we contract to perform services on our behalf.
 These third party service providers, referred to as Business Associates, may need to access your PHI to perform services for us.
 They are required by their contracts with us and by law to protect your PHI and only use and disclose it as necessary to perform their services for us.